Nina West

 Andrew Robert Levitt, better known by the stage name Nina West, is an American drag queen, queer activist, actor, and singer-songwriter based in Columbus, Ohio.
 She rose to national prominence with her appearance on the eleventh season of RuPaul's Drag Race, where she placed sixth and won Miss Congeniality.
 In 2024, she competed in season 9 of RuPaul's Drag Race All Stars.
 She was named the Top Local Artist of 2019 by Columbus Underground.
 Levitt has also created three EPs—Drag Is Magic, John Goodman, and The West Christmas Ever, which were all released in 2019.

 Early life

 Levitt was raised in Greentown, Ohio.
 He attended Canton Central Catholic High School.
-He has a degree in theater from Denison University.
+He has a degree in theater from Denison University, where he received harassment and death threats due to being gay.
 He planned to pursue acting, but decided not to move to New York City, due to the September 11 attacks.